 Which university's computer model has helped the project?

-Simulates how tributaries will react to precipitation after intervention- shows where intervention would worsen the problem
+Simulates how tributaries will react after intervention- shows where intervention would worsen the problem

 Strategies used: Blocking moorland drains